 According to Adrevald's account, this suggestion to settle the court battle between the two monasteries through trial by combat was "thought by all to be just and correct."
-"However," he continues, "a legal expert from Gatinais, who by
+"However," he continues, "a legal expert from Gatinais, who by all the laws of God was of a name more like a beast than a man, was bribed by gifts into defending the side of St. Denis.
+Fearing that the witness from their side would be rejected as a result of the battle, he proposed the following judgement: since serfs are assets of the church, deciding which witness is correct by combat is unjust.
+Rather, the representatives of both parties should divide the serfs between them."

 This proposal was something that Deputy Count Genes agreed with.
 "He [the deputy count] ruled that rather than a trial by combat between the witnesses, it is more appropriate that the serfs be shared.
 The whole court deferred to his opinion."
-As a result, though Adrevald does not go into detail, the monastery at Fleury agreed to this and approved of the division of serfs, and a court settlement was reached.
+As a result, although Adrevald does not go into detail, the monastery at Fleury agreed to this and approved of the division of serfs, and a court settlement was reached.

 Adrevald, however, was obviously dissatisfied with the result.
 "St. Benedict," he writes, "did not forget that judge and legislator who, with a beastliness appropriate to his name, wickedly suggested that the serfs be divided.
-For, after the serfs were divided this man received the judgment of God, and was robbed of his volubility and became unable to say a word."
+For, after the serfs were divided this man received the judgement of God, and was robbed of his volubility and became unable to say a word."

 Adrevald concludes his story with the following: being aware of the truth, the servants of the legal expert took him to an abbey of the Saint which he had so fiercely attacked, and for one month he stayed there and prayed for the grace of God.
-As a result, he regained his faculty of speech, but was never again able to correctly pronounce the name of St. Benedict.10 the issue was something unforgivable.
-Andrew's conviction is clearly evident from the way in which he shows no hesitation in recording that the jurist who proposed the non-violent resolution offended St. Benedict and ended up losing his ability to speak.
-What is more, it is apparent that settling the matter by duel had gained the approval of all participants.
-Had the trial by combat occurred, it might fit Brown's thesis relatively well.
+As a result, he regained his faculty of speech, but was never again able to correctly pronounce the name of St. Benedict.10

-3. Trial by combat
+III.
+Trial by Combat